magiclen/input-time-helper/README.md

 By default, the value of a date- or time-based HTML input element is in UTC, which is confusing.

-For example, an user lives in an area where the timezone is GMT-8, and he/she fills in an `input[type="date"]` element with `2010-01-11`.
+For example, a user lives in an area where the timezone is GMT-8, and he/she fills in an `input[type="date"]` element with `2010-01-11`.
 However, the following code shows him/her the date is `2010-01-10`...

 ```typescript
 const element = document.querySelector("input[type='date']");